 Security and Compatibility

-By late 2025, browsers will prompt users to create Passkeys automatically.
+By late 2026, browsers will prompt users automatically to create Passkeys.
 Password fields will look outdated, and signup/login flows will merge into one seamless biometric action.
 Products adopting Passkeys early will not only improve UX but also send a strong trust signal to their users.

 Conclusion